Best commuter bike helmets: Safe and stylish options for getting to and from work

 Reasons to avoid

 I don't have long hair but as I've gone through this list, I found there's not a ton of good options for those who do.
-Helmets that come down farther on the edges of the head often leave little room for pony tails.
+Helmets that come down farther on the edges of the head often leave little room for ponytails.
 Even when there is space, many helmets seem to inexplicably block space in the rear cradle to pass a ponytail through.
 The Bontrager Circuit Wavecel was the helmet I'd initially tagged as the best option with removable light mounts but when I checked the rear cradle, it's big and open.
 There's all the room in the world to pass long hair through the rear cradle on this helmet.
 It ended up being unique enough I wanted to highlight it.

-Aside from the room in the rear cradle, what's unique about the Bontrager Circuit is a combination of an innovative rotational tech and adaptability.
+Aside from the room in the rear cradle, what's unique about the Bontrager Circuit is the combination of innovative rotational tech and adaptability.
 For rotational safety, there's no MIPS here.
 The point of MIPS is to allow the helmet to rotate without hurting you.
 Bontrager instead builds that rotation right into the helmet with a material called Wavecel that will crush in a crash.
 It makes for better integration and a lighter helmet that has an easier time releasing heat.
-Unfortunately it also means you can't reach your head if you have an itch.
+Unfortunately, it also means you can't reach your head if you have an itch.

 The Bontrager Circuit Wavecel is also unique because it's very adaptable.
 It's not so different from the older Bontrager XXX road race helmet so if you want to use it on the weekend, it should work well with a fast bike.
 During the week, you can add the magnetic light mounts and a pair of Bontrager lights for front and rear visibility.
 The rear mount is a little fiddly but overall, it's a great option for every situation.